sonatype-nexus-community/jake/README.md

 ## Releasing

-We perform a releases manually by clicking the "On Hold" button in the CircleCI web page.
+We perform releases manually by clicking the "On Hold" button in the CircleCI web page.

-If you see a feature in the code that we have not yet released, please speak up, and we'll be sure to click the magic button.
+If you see a feature in the code that we have not released, please speak up, and we'll be sure to click the magic button.

 We use [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/) to generate releases from commits to the `main` branch.